super-structure/dita-bootstrap.lunr/README.md

 #### Adding Lunr Search to HTML Bootstrap output

-To run, use any `html5-bootstrap` transform and add the `lunr.search` parameter.
+To run, use the `html5-bootstrap` transform and add the `lunr.search` parameter.

 ```console
 PATH_TO_DITA_OT/bin/dita -f html5-bootstrap -o out -i PATH_TO_DITAMAP \